davidfrantz/force/docs/source/history/vdev.rst

     The response file can now have multiple columns, i.e. different variables.
     A new tag ``RESPONSE_VARIABLE`` is used to select the variable, which should be used for training the model.
+    See :ref:`train-param`.

+  * in force-train:

+    introduced new parameter ``FEATURE_WEIGHTS``, which allows to use à priori class weights for Random Forest and Support Vector Machine classification.
+    See :ref:`train-param`.

   * in force-cube: